ASARD Deployment Guide

 - Turn on both flows after import and configuration

-Step 7: Configure Teams Notifications
+Step 7: Teams Notification Setup (Workflows webhook)

-- Create Teams webhook:
+- Create the Workflows webhook:

-- Navigate to target channel (e.g.,
+- In the target Teams channel (e.g.,

 -

-https://outlook.office.com/webhook/...) -
+https://prod-NN.<region>.logic.azure.com:443/workflows/<workflow-id>/triggers/manual/paths/invoke?...). -

 Configure webhook in detection script: